rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_L3_TestProcedure.md

 1. **Initiate the Test:**

    - Run the Python script: **`tvSettings_test33_EnableGammaMode.py`**
-   - The test initializes the TV settings module and sets the CMS (Color Management System) state.
+   - The test initializes the TV settings module.

 2. **Gamma Mode Setting:**

    - The script iterates through the predefined gamma modes (0: Disable, 1: Enable) for each stream:
      - For each gamma mode, it starts the playback of the corresponding stream.
-     - It sets the gamma mode using `self.testtvSettings.setEnableGammaMode(gammaMode)`.
+     - It sets the gamma mode.

 3. **Gamma Mode Verification:**